 Clinical learning experiences are provided by affiliating hospitals, clinics and other outpatient facilities.
 Didactic learning experiences occur in supportive college coursework delivered through an online environment and laboratory practice.
 Both are equally important to the development of the competent Medical Assistant.

-The Medical Assistant Program is a certificate program, with the opportunity for certification in phlebotomy and additional certification in other areas of health care, i.e. EKG.
-The program has been developed to be consistent with standards and requirements of the Medical Assisting Education Review Board (MAERB) and Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is accredited by CAAHEP.
+The Medical Assistant Program is a certificate program developed to be consistent with standards and requirements of the Medical Assisting Education Review Board (MAERB) and Commission on Accreditation of Allied Health Education Programs (CAAHEP) and is accredited by CAAHEP.

 For more information about KCC’s Medical Assistant Program, see:

 - The Allied Health Professional course descriptions and Medical Assistant course description pages